saswatsam786/hashnodeBlogs/clsbzdq1b000009jx9fdjhwd5.md

     But first we have to add port 80 into our security group i.e. by editing the inbound rules.

     ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1707321607818/2ad38d54-3503-4dd8-b131-7c6fd28c50ae.png align="center")

+6. Then terminate the instance to avoid unnecessary charges.

 # Conclusion: